api2cart/typescript-angular-sdk/CustomerApi.md

   modifiedFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their modification date (optional)
   modifiedTo: "2100-08-29 13:45:52",
+    // Set field to sort by (optional)
+  sortBy: "value_id",
+    // Set sorting direction (optional)
+  sortDirection: "asc",
     // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{result{customer}}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
   params: "id,email",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{result{customer}}",
     // Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)
   exclude: "id,email",
-    // Customer group_id (optional)
-  groupId: "3",
-    // Retrieves customers specified by store id (optional)
-  storeId: "1",
-    // The numeric ID of the customer list in Demandware. (optional)
-  customerListId: "exampleListId",
-    // Defines category\'s visibility status (optional)
-  avail: false,
-    // Entity search that is specified by some value (optional)
-  findValue: "mail@gmail.com",
-    // Customer search that is specified by field (optional)
-  findWhere: "email",
-    // Set field to sort by (optional)
-  sortBy: "value_id",
-    // Set sorting direction (optional)
-  sortDirection: "asc",
-    // Retrieves customers specified by ids (optional)
-  ids: "24,25",
-    // Retrieve entities starting from the specified id. (optional)
-  sinceId: "56",
 };

 const data = await apiInstance.customerList(request);